edavis/riverpy/README.md

 must be at least one category.

 There's no limit to the number of feeds a category can contain.

+## Checking multiple subscription lists

+It's recommended to use a different redis database (via `--redis-db`) for each unique subscription list that `river` checks.

+If you use the same redis database for different subscription lists, categories with the same name will begin overwriting each other and it'll be a mess.

+## Generated files

+TODO: explain manifest.json and js/json files.

 ## Web frontend